WilliamLwj/PyXAB/paper.md

 bandit problems [@bubeck2011X; @azar2014online].
 However, such $\mathcal{X}$-armed bandit problems are much harder than their multi-armed counterparts, since the number of sub-domains increases exponentially as the partition grows, and the hierarchical structure/Lipschitzness assumption implies internal correlations between the "arms".
-Therefore, directly applying multi-armed bandit algorithms to such problems would be infeasible and more complicated algorithms are developed [@Grill2015Blackbox; @shang2019general; @li2021optimumstatistical].
+Therefore, directly applying multi-armed bandit algorithms to such problems would be infeasible and more complicated algorithms that are more appropriate have been designed and developed for these types of problems
+[@Grill2015Blackbox; @shang2019general; @li2021optimumstatistical].

 Despite the popularity of this area, most of the algorithms proposed by the researchers are either not open-sourced or implemented in different programming languages in disjoint packages.
-For example, \texttt{StoSOO}[@Valko13Stochastic] is implemented in MATLAB and C\footnote{\url{https://team.inria.fr/sequel/software/}}, whereas \texttt{HOO} [@bubeck2011X] is implemented in Python\footnote{\url{https://github.com/ardaegeunlu/X-armed-Bandits}}.
+For example, \texttt{StoSOO} [@Valko13Stochastic] is implemented in MATLAB and C\footnote{\url{https://team.inria.fr/sequel/software/}}, whereas \texttt{HOO} [@bubeck2011X] is implemented in Python\footnote{\url{https://github.com/ardaegeunlu/X-armed-Bandits}}.
 For most of the other algorithms, no open-sourced implementations could be found on the internet.
 We believe the lack of such resources results from the